baomv10/storefront/README.md

  - Start project using command: `npm start`

+ - Access the application with port 3000: `http://localhost:3000`

  - Run unit test using command: `npm test`

  - Some endpoints in the project: